aashayKaurav/Career-Climb-web-app/README.md

-# Career-Climb
+# Career-Climb-Web-App
-A Career website to get notification about latest job openings and much more.
+A database driven dynamic web application which shows info about all the latest job openings.